christianschmitz/play123/README.md

 ## Synopsis

 play123 is a simple mp3 playlist manager.
-It uses the mpg123 console player as a backend. play123 uses a client-server approach, this makes it is easy to run over ssh.
+It uses the mpg123 console player as a backend.

 ## History